vortexntnu/vortex-auv-embedded/pwm_generator.X/readme.md

 | PA16  | TCC2          | WO[0] (C0)   | PWM output (aux 1)      |
 | PA17  | TCC2          | WO[1] (C1)   | PWM output (aux 2)      |

-> TCC2 has 16 bit resolution instead of the 24 bit TCC0 and TCC1 offers.
+> **Note:**
-Although this is probably not a big issue since 16 bit is good enough resolution for our purposes
+> TCC2 provides 16-bit resolution, compared to the 24-bit resolution of TCC0 and TCC1.
->
+> This should not be a significant limitation, since 16-bit resolution is sufficient for our purposes.

 #### TC4 Channels (LED PWM)